Build and deploy to Azure Kubernetes Service

 The commit that will create your new pipeline appears.
 You can see the generated files mentioned above.
 Select Save and run.

-If you want, change the Commit message to something like Add continuous deployment to our repo.
+If you want, change the Commit message to something like Add pipeline to our repository.
 When you're ready, select Save and run to commit the new pipeline into your repo, and then begin the first run of your new pipeline!

 See the pipeline run, and your app deployed